niceBhaalo/react-table-example/README.md

 This is an example of a React Table made in Next.JS to check various functionalities.
 Current Functionalities include:
-General Alphabetical Sorting
+- General Alphabetical Sorting
-Filtering All Table
+- Filtering All Table

 To Add Soon:
+- Comments for Existing Code's Explanation
-Pagination
+- Pagination
-Searching in Columns Alone
+- Searching in Columns Alone
-Sorting Date Objects
+- Sorting Date Objects
-Filtering Date Ranges
+- Filtering Date Ranges
-Deleting Rows
+- Deleting Rows
-Adding Rows
+- Adding Rows
-Editting Cells
+- Editting Cells

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).